Saving Your Relationship: 5 Benefits Of Couples Counseling

 Its never too late to salvage a troubled marriage or relationship.
 Whatever your situation may be, talking to a licensed, experienced, provider in your area is a great investment for yourself and your spouse or partner.

-Misti Luke is a licensed behavioral health therapist.
-She maintains a part-time private counseling practice in beautiful Broken Bow Oklahoma where she provides individual and couples therapy on a case-by-case basis.
-For correspondence email email@example.com
+Misti Luke, LCSW is a master's level, fully-licensed behavioral health therapist.
+She maintains a private counseling practice in beautiful Broken Bow Oklahoma where she provides psychotherapy and clinical assessments on a case-by-case basis.
+For correspondence email firstname.lastname@example.org

 Disclaimer: The contents of this article are for informational purposes and do not constitute medical advice, diagnosis or treatment.
 If you or someone you care about is struggling with a behavioral health issue visit your primary care physician or other licensed health care provider in your area.